MicrosoftDocs/win32-pr.de-de/desktop-src/com/proxystubclsid32.md

 ---
 # <a name="proxystubclsid32"></a>ProxyStubClsid32

-Karten einer IID in 32-Bit-Proxy-DLLs eine CLSID.
+Karten eine IID zu einer CLSID in 32-Bit-Proxy-DLLs.

 ## <a name="registry-entry"></a>Registrierungseintrag